maximilianh/cellBrowser/README.rst

 move the cells around and run some algorithms interactively, try Chan-Zuckerberg's own cellxgene or Spring.
 A website with both datasets and some analysis is `Scope <http://scope.aertslab.org/>`_.

-Apart from labs at UCSC, UCSF and Gladstone who host their data at cells.ucsc.edu, other groups have setup their own cell browsers:
+Many labs host their data at cells.ucsc.edu by sending it to us, but some groups have setup their own cell browsers:

 * Alexander Misharin Lab, Northwester University, https://www.nupulmonary.org/resources/
 * Accelerating Medicine Partnership Consortium, https://immunogenomics.io/cellbrowser/, used in `Zhang et al. 2018 <https://www.biorxiv.org/content/10.1101/351130v1>`_ and `Der et al 2018 <https://www.biorxiv.org/content/10.1101/382846v1>`_